We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-Validating an ICAO licence for non-commercial activities allows you to fly in non-commercial activities (the pilot is not remunerated) and Visual Flight Rules (VFR) only in UK airspace using your ICAO licence.
+Validating an International Civil Aviation Organisation (ICAO) licence for non-commercial activities allows you to fly in non-commercial activities (the pilot is not remunerated, and the flying will be recreational) and Visual Flight Rules (VFR) only, in UK airspace using your ICAO licence.
+Alternatively, you can choose to also have instrument privileges included.

-Holders of an ICAO licence who wish to fly privately, in non-commercial activities, for more than 28 calendar days a year in UK airspace.
+Holders of an ICAO licence who wish to fly for recreational purposes, in non-commercial activities, for more than 28 calendar days a year in UK airspace need to apply.

 Skill test

-You must complete a licence skill test with an authorised Part-FCL UK examiner.
+If you are applying for a non-commercial validation, without an instrument rating, you must complete a licence skill test, most likely a Private Pilot Licence (PPL) skill test with an authorised Part-FCL UK examiner.

 Language proficiency